HomeHealth articlesdepressionWhat Is Obstructive Sleep Apnea?

 How Is Obstructive Sleep Apnea Diagnosed?

-1. Electroencephalogram (EEG) - measures brain waves.
+1. Electroencephalogram (EEG) - Measures brain waves.

-2. Electromyogram (EMG) - measures muscle activity.
+2. Electromyogram (EMG) - Measures muscle activity.

-3. Electroculogram (EOM) - measures eye movement.
+3. Electrooculogram (EOM) - Measures eye movement.

-4. Pulse oximetry test - measures the oxygen levels in the blood.
+4. Pulse Oximetry Test - Measures the oxygen levels in the blood.

-5. Electrocardiogram (EKG or ECG) - measures heart rate or rhythm.
+5. Electrocardiogram (EKG or ECG) - Measures heart rate or rhythm.

 How Is Obstructive Sleep Apnea Treated?